By Wendy C. Brooks, DVM, DipABVP

 Dogs are injected with Immiticide in the hip.
 Graphic by MarVistaVet.

-The only product currently available for the treatment of adult heartworms is melarsomine dihydrochloride (Immiticide®).
+The only product currently available for the treatment of adult heartworms is melarsomine dihydrochloride (Immiticide®) or Diroban®).
 If you go by the manufacturer's recommendations, treatment can be done in two or three doses depending on the class of heartworm infection.
 Most universities, however, opt to treat all patients with the three-dose protocol as it creates a more gradual kill of the adult worms (which is safer in terms of embolism and shock).

 The patient receives an intramuscular injection deep in the lower back muscles.
 This is a painful injection with a painful substance, and it is common for the patient to be quite sore at home afterwards.
 Pain medication may be needed.
 Be careful around the injection site as the pet may bite.
 The site may form an abscess, which requires warm compresses.
 Approximately 30% of dogs experience some sort of injection site reaction that resolves in one to four weeks.
 Some dogs develop a permanent firm lump at the injection site.